 So You’re Dating A Psychopath

-Once it begins to fade however, so does their attention and interest.
+Once the infatuation begins to fade however, so does their attention and interest.
 It’s at this point they’ll begin to display their disdain.

 Capital Dysfunction